aliakkas006/problem-solving-pattern/README.md

 # 🚀 LeetCode Problem Solving Pattern

-Welcome to my curated collection of LeetCode problems, organized by problem-solving **patterns** and **data structures/algorithms**.
+Welcome to my curated collection of LeetCode problems, organized by **Problem-solving patterns**, **Data structures** and **Algorithms**.
 This repository is part of my journey to master problem solving, competitive programming, sharpen my coding skills, and build a solid foundation in algorithmic problem solving.

 ---